tw4l/bulk-reviewer/README.md

 # Bulk Redactor

-This respository is a work in progress.
+This repository is a work in progress.

 ## Development installation